 When Alienware released the Area-51m, it proved that a laptop could be a proper desktop replacement.
 Now, the gaming brand is blurring the lines between monitors and TVs with the AW5520QF, a massive, 55-inch OLED gaming monitor with a price to match its size.
 Overlooking that price for a second, the AW5520QF has a lot to offer, including a stunning 4K OLED panel, a sleek yet practical design and plenty of useful and easily accessible ports.

 But as you might have guessed, the AW5520QF costs a pretty penny; $4,999 to be exact.
 That's significantly more than the cost of many 4K OLED TVs, like the excellent LG C9 OLED.
 But it's important to consider that those don't pack the same feature set as the AW5520QF, which includes AMD FreeSync, a 120Hz refresh rate and a 1-millisecond response time.
 While those perks help differentiate the AW5520QF 55-inch OLED display, they don't make it a good option for anyone but the most dedicated gamers who don't have a budget.
+But, the AW5520QF is still one of the best gaming monitors around.

 With a 55-inch panel, the Alienware AW5520QF looks like a modern TV from afar.
 But look closely and you'll notice a few design elements that would be of place on a TV.